xhzengAIB/MessageDisplayKit/README.md

 ## Podfile

-[CocosPods](http://cocosPods.org) is the recommended methods of installation MessageDisplayKit, just add the following line to `Podfile`:
+[CocosPods](http://cocosPods.org) is the recommended method to install MessageDisplayKit, just add the following line to `Podfile`

 ```
 pod 'MessageDisplayKit', '~> 0.1.1'
 ```

+and run `pod install`, then you're all done!

 ## 特性 Features